 Remediation and Redevelopment External Advisory Group

-July 2024
+April 2026 - DRAFT

 This charter outlines the purpose, structure, membership, and meeting organization for the Remediation and Redevelopment External Advisory Group (RR EAG).

 Background

 The Remediation and Redevelopment Program (RR Program) at the Wisconsin Department of Natural Resources (DNR) oversees the investigation and cleanup of environmental contamination and the redevelopment of contaminated properties.
 The DNR has a business need to work with an external advisory group to receive constructive and practical input from, and provide information to, interested parties on a wide variety of regulatory and policy issues.
 The RR Program previously worked with the Brownfields Study Group on policy issues related to brownfields redevelopment, while the DNR’s NR 700 Technical Focus Group concentrated on technical topics related to the program.
 The RR EAG was formed to address a broad range of issues encompassing both technical and policy topics related to encouraging the investigation, cleanup and redevelopment of contaminated sites.